Our SGLI lawyers work with beneficiaries of SGLI life insurance policies whose payout has been delayed or unfairly denied.

 Will SGLI benefits be available if an insured member dies wearing privately purchased body armor/helmet?

 Yes.
-Wearing special protection armor is not a requirement for an SGLI claim to be paid.
+Wearing special protection armor is not a requirement for an SGLI claim.

 Does SGLI cover off-duty death?